Western Sydney University named world’s best for sustainable development

-The University’s Sustainable Energy Plan sets bold targets for its campus operations to have 100 per cent renewable energy by 2025 and to be carbon neutral by 2030.
+The University’s Sustainable Energy Plan sets bold targets for its campus operations to achieve carbon neutrality by 2023, and be climate positive in 2025.
 The University has fast tracked these targets into action, with electricity supply across all its campuses now 100 per cent Green Power accredited – four years ahead of target.

 The 17 United Nations’ Sustainable Development Goals (SDGs) (opens in a new window) were adopted by the UN in 2016 and provide a framework for developing the world in a sustainable way.